+- Shared Physical Custody of Infants and Toddlers: Recent research endorses the value even to infants and toddlers of spending significant time with each parent, including overnights.
 Infants, toddlers, and very young children perceive time differently than do older children and need more frequent times with each parent in order to develop a strong bond.
 This means that it is desirable for the parenting schedule to provide shorter and more frequent times with each parent.
-It does not mean that children should be in the care of one parent significantly less than the other.

-• Shared Physical Custody in Parental Conflict Cases: Many who are unfamiliar with recent research acknowledge that shared physical custody is beneficial to children when parents are able to cooperate closely and co-parent in harmony, but believe it is inappropriate when parents are in conflict.
+It does not mean that children should be in the care of one parent significantly less than the other. - Shared Physical Custody in Parental Conflict Cases: Many who are unfamiliar with recent research acknowledge that shared physical custody is beneficial to children when parents are able to cooperate closely and co-parent in harmony, but believe it is inappropriate when parents are in conflict.
 Furthermore, failure to agree on shared physical custody is often taken as dispositive evidence that parents can't co-parent their children.
 Contemporary research undermines this view.
 In fact, even when parents are in (non-violent) high-conflict relationships, shared physical custody is beneficial to children.